Klipsch R-41SA Review

 - Not large

 - Need to set the individual volume in the receiver a few notches higher to hear them adequately

 That’s about it for this Klipsch R-41SA review.
-In short, they’re a great Atmos speaker that do a great job with Atmos content.
-It’s hard to go wrong with them really.
+In short, they’re a great Atmos speaker that are simple to setup and do a great job with Atmos content as far as clarity.